 - Lean meats

-- Whole grain products including quinoa, oatmeal, and cereals
+- Whole grain products, including quinoa, oatmeal, and cereals

-Protein is crucial at this point and helps to keep hair loss at bay.
-As the body adjusts to changes after surgery and the rapid weight loss occurring, patients can experience weight loss three to six months after surgery.
+Protein is crucial at this point and helps reduce hair loss.
+As the body adjusts to changes after surgery and rapid weight loss occurs, patients can experience weight loss three to six months after surgery.

 - Cottage cheese

-- Low-sugar, high protein Greek yogurt
+- Low-sugar, high-protein Greek yogurt

 - Low-fat cheese